RunesRepoHub/RRHQD/docs/MkDocs/RRHQD/Readme/Installation.md

 !!! info "Getting Started"

-    >- Run the setup via the command below.
+    - Run the setup via the command below.

-    >
-    >- Follow the setup "guide" after.
+    - Follow the setup "guide" after.

-    >
-    >- When asked what branch do you want to use, select the branch you want to use.
+    - When asked what branch do you want to use, select the branch you want to use.
 If you want to use a stable branch, select "Prod".

-    >
-    >- If you want to the nightly updated code base, then use the "PoC" branch.
+    - If you want to the nightly updated code base, then use the "PoC" branch.

 !!! danger "Branches"

-    >***Don't use the Dev branch***
+    ***Don't use the Dev branch***

 <div align="center">